SaishSankhe/Acme_Maxo_Dashboard/README.md

 - After the backend was ready, I started working on frontend with React and tailwindCSS for UI.
 - I created different components for different functions, added styling using tailwindCSS.
 - I integrated recharts.js to add charts to display the information.
+- I also checked the webpage for basic Tota11y rules and everything passed.

 ## Steps to run Locally